igrorp/pre-miRNA-plot/README.md

+---

+---

-<h1 align='center'> Welcome to premiRNAplot! </h1>
+<h1 align="center"> Welcome to premiRNAplot! </h1>
 <p></p>

-PremiRNAplot is a Python 3.5+ library with a command line interface for extracting features  and generating multiple custom images of miRNA precursors.
-It provides over a 100 different features that can be used to train and test machine learning algorithms for the correct prediction and classification of pre-miRNAs.
+<p>PremiRNAplot is a Python 3.5+ library with a command line interface for extracting features  and generating multiple custom images of miRNA precursors.
+It provides over a 100 different features that can be used to train and test machine learning algorithms for the correct prediction and classification of pre-miRNAs.</p>

-It's based on RNAfold and RNAplot from Vienna RNA and simplifies feature obtention and calculation.
-It also allows you to produce beautiful, costumizable and publication-ready images of the secondary structure of these precursors, highlighting the position of the miRNAs sequences within them.
+<p>It’s based on RNAfold and RNAplot from Vienna RNA and simplifies feature obtention and calculation.
+It also allows you to produce beautiful, costumizable and publication-ready images of the secondary structure of these precursors, highlighting the position of the miRNAs sequences within them.</p>
 <ol>
 	<li> <a href="#installation">Installation</a><br>
 		1.1 <a href="#using-conda">Using Conda</a><br>